strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-06-lec14-composition-matrix-multiplication.markdown

 $$
 </div>
 <br>
-Next, we will show that this transformation is also linear.
+Next, we will show that the composition of two linear transformations is also linear!
 <br>
 <div class="purdiv">
 Theorem